nashville-software-school/bangazon-inc/book-4-bangazon/chapters/TRAVEL_PLANNER_IF_EF.md

 ## Advanced Challenges
 Refactor your database to reflect the following business logic:

 1. Your travel agency has restructured.
 Now, instead of selling individual trips to clients, you also sell group trips.
-This means that many clients can be on one trip.
+This means that many clients can be on any given trip.
+Clients can still go on multiple trips.
 1. You also want to keep track of the locations visited on each trip.
 Each trip can have many locations, and any given location might be included in many trips.
 1. Travel agents should be able to create, update, and delete locations.
 1. When travel agents create a trip, they should be able to select from a multi-select of both locations and clients.